ament/ament_cmake/ament_cmake_core/doc/resource_index.md

 ```

 Currently in ROS, this requires that all packages are discovered first and then each manifest file for each package must be parsed (`package.xml` or `manifest.xml`) and then for each package zero to many `plugin.xml` files must be parsed.
-For this example system, the `package.xml` file and `plugin.xml` files may still need to be parsed, but instead of discovering all packages, and parsing all `package.xml`'s this system can already narrow down the package's which need to be considered.
+For this example system, the `package.xml` file and `plugin.xml` files may still need to be parsed, but instead of discovering all packages, and parsing all `package.xml` files this system can already narrow down the packages which need to be considered.
 In the above example that only saves us from parsing two out of three packages, but in the presence of hundreds of packages, this could be parsing one or two package manifests versus parsing hundreds.
 It also prevents us from parsing additional, unrelated, `plugin.xml` files, so the win for this type of system with respect to plugin discovery is potentially huge.
 For other resources, the speed up at this point is probably minimal, but other examples might include "Which packages have defined message files?" or "Which packages have launch files?".